|Who am I?

 My favorite compliment on an evaluation form after a

-workshop is "I expected to be bored and I wasn't."
+workshop was always "I expected to be bored and I

 |I was honored to present for the annual AICPA Not-for-